-What matters is what you do with the collected feedback apart from feeling good within your team?
+What matters is what you do with the collected feedback apart from feeling good within your contact center?

 Ideally, you should treat the feedback as the best promotional content that you could hope for.
 No matter what feedback you get on your service and in what form, promote it on your social platforms.

-Every business has a customer support team.
+Every business has a customer support contact center team.
 But when you are operating in a social world, it is important to take the team beyond your website and bring them on social media.

 In most cases business employ a separate team that is responsible for replying to users’ comments in real-time while being empathetic to what they have to say.
-With omnichannel however, you can save cost by having a same agent respond to customers across channels.
+With omnichannel solution for contact centers however, you can save cost by having a same contact center agent respond to customers across channels.
 The integrated timeline view of the omnichannel, brings together customer interactions happening across different channels in chronological order, so an agent can view the full history of interactions with a customer across channels and respond to their messages on social media with an understanding of context.

 Now, showing empathy at times when a user is seemingly unfairly passing negative comments on the brand’s social platforms is a learned skill.
-So, make time to impart the knowledge to your support team.
+So, make time to impart the knowledge to your contact center team.

 No matter who your customers are, they don’t want to be bombarded with promotional messages for between offline and online platforms, they see adverts in abundance, every day.

 What they need is to interact with brands that treat them as humans, while showing them their human side.
 And in order to achieve that, it is very important that you revisit your content plan.
 You will need to factor in both promotional and interactive content in the social media feed.

 While these are the five pivotal ways through which brands work on their customer experience management through social media, there can be many other strategies operative in the industry.